ensaiGPT17/EnsaiGPT/README.md

 ## Presentation of the Application

 **ensaiGPT** is a conversational AI application designed to provide an interactive experience for all users.
-Built around a language model accessible via an API, the application allows users to engage in conversations with an AI assistant, manage their conversation history, and customize the assistant's behavior.
+Built around a language model accessible via an API and a PostegreSQL service, the application allows users to engage in conversations with an AI assistant, manage their conversation history, and customize the assistant's behavior.

 ### Key Features